-I am a doctoral candidate working on my dissertation tentatively titled: “To Live in the Along: Interstitial Pedagogy and Emergent Strategy in a Qualitative Study of Out-of-School Refugee Education.”
+I am a doctoral candidate working on my dissertation titled: “Live in the Along: Interstitial Pedagogy and Design-Based Research in Refugee Education.”

 I completed my undergraduate degree at Northwestern University studying German and Human Development & Psychological Services in the School of Education and Social Policy.
 My pronouns are she/her.